For good deals on cheap 9mm ammo go to

 This is the standard NATO rifle round and one of the best choices for a self-defense rifle.
 Many top-notch rifles are (or were) available in this caliber: the Colt AR-15, Ruger Mini-14, Steyr AUG, FN FNC, et cetera.

-All .223 hollowpoints are good stoppers.
+All .223 hollowpoint and plastic tipped bullets are good stoppers.
+(These are mostly sold as varmint loads.)
 I really like the Federal 40 grain P223V high-velocity hollowpoint (formerly called the "Blitz" round).
 Marshall says this is the #1 urban defense load.
-It is lighter than other .223 bullets, however, so you'll need to adjust your sights if you carry the P223V (it shoots lower than other .223 loads).
+It is lighter than most other .223 bullets, however, so you'll need to adjust your sights if you carry the P223V (it usually shoots lower than other .223 loads).

-If you want better penetration than the P223V offers, choose any good 55-69 grain hollowpoint from a big name manufacturer (I like Federal).
+If you want better penetration than the P223V offers, choose any good 55-69 grain hollowpoint or tipped bullet from a big name manufacturer (I like Federal).
 Softpoints offer even greater penetration, probably more than you need.

 Note: older .223 guns with a 1 in 12" rifling twist shoot more accurately with 55 grain bullets (as they were designed for the old U.S. Army M193 ball round).
 Newer rifles with a faster 1 in 7" twist (this includes the AR-15A2 and nearly all European models) prefer the heavier 60-70 grain bullets (like the M855/SS109 ball round).
 Ruger Mini-14 rifles have a 1 in 10" twist and do well with either bullet weight.
 This is only important at longer ranges.
 Save the cheapo ball rounds for practice.